Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/01-shell-basics.md

 # Unix/Linux Shell basics

-The Unix/Linux *'Shell'* describes a program that takes commands from a some input (essentially your keyboard) and passes them to an operating system that will execute them.
-In contrast to a *Graphical User Interface (GUI)* the Shell is both simulatenously a *command line interface (CLI)* and a programming language that allows you to perform tasks on your system.
+The Unix/Linux *'Shell'* describes a program that takes commands from an input (eg. your keyboard) and passes them to an operating system that will execute them.
+In contrast to a *Graphical User Interface (GUI)* the Shell is simultaneously a *command line interface (CLI)* and a programming language that allows you to perform tasks on your system.

 <p align="center">
   <img src="../figures/terminal.png" height="300" width="500"/>